Follow the Journey

 Kick Butts Day event at the Massachusetts State House

-Raleigh, NC The Surgeon General was in Raleigh on January 26-27, 2012 for a series of meetings and events on the National Prevention Strategy including:
+Former Surgeon General Regina Benjamin was in Raleigh on January 26-27, 2012 for a series of meetings and events on the National Prevention Strategy including:

 - A morning session at the NC State Health Directors’ Conference comprising a keynote address from the Surgeon General and a panel discussion lead by Dr Jeff Levi, Chair of the National Prevention Advisory Group.